Continuity of Hausdorff Dimension at Hopf Bifurcation: Introduction

-For families in Section~\ref{ss.hopf}, it was shown in \cite{HV05} that both the Hausdorff and box dimension are less than the ambient dimension.
-However the authors do not address the continuity of these dimensions.
-Dysman in \cite[Corollary 5]{Dys05} investigates the continuity of fractal dimension in families of maps with holes.
-Unfortunately, her results do not apply to the families $(g_\mu)$ that unfold a Hopf bifurcation.
-Specifically, her hypothesis $(NU_3)$ in \cite{Dys05} is not satisfied by $(g_\mu)$\;: the volume of \emph{bad $n$-cylinders} in Dysman's setting has common decay (independently on the volume of the hole) whereas for $(g_\mu)$, the decay depends on both $n$ and the volume of the hole.
+Dysman \cite[Corollary~5]{Dys05} also studies the continuity of fractal dimensions for families of maps with holes.
+However, her results do not apply to the families $(g_\mu)$ considered here.
+Specifically, condition $(NU_3)$ in \cite{Dys05} fails in our setting: in her framework, the volume of bad $n$-cylinders decays uniformly in $n$, independently of the hole size, whereas in our case the decay depends on both $n$ and $\mu_f$.

-To prove Theorem~\ref{t.thmB}, we induce a two dimensional map on a suitable domain of the center-unstable manifold by projecting the iterates of the map along to stable manifolds (see Section~\ref{sec3}).
-In Section~\ref{sec2}, we show that the induced maps are maps with hole that satisfies condition $(\A_2)$.
-Note that $\Leb(H_f) = 0$ corresponds to the parameter of Hopf bifurcation.
-Section~\ref{s.proof_thmB} provides the proof of Theorem~\ref{t.thmB}, while the proof of Theorem~\ref{t.thmA} is presented in Section~\ref{s.proof_thmA}.